Women on Wheels: New and Improved!

 • Climbing and descending body position for confidence & safety

-WEEK 2 – braking, cadence-shifting
+WEEK 2 – Braking, cadence-shifting

 • Two brakes, one brake, no brakes – oh my!